Selena Gomez Attends Her Bestie’s Bridal Shower: Cute Pics!

 Over the weekend, the “Wolves” singer was photographed having fun with friends at the bridal shower of her bestie, Courtney Barry.

-“A few of my perfect girls threw me a perfect shower,” Courtney captioned a series of Polaroid pictures from the event, featuring Selena.
+“A few of my perfect girls threw me a perfect shower,” Courtney captioned a series of Polaroid pics from the event, featuring Gomez.

-The singer and actress rocked a cherry red dress and hoop earrings for the occasion, smiling and chatting with pals.
+The singer-actress rocked a cherry red dress and hoop earrings for the occasion, smiling and chatting with pals.

-Selena and Courtney are good friends, so good, in fact, they they share matching tattoos, which Selena posted a photo of on Instagram last August.
+Selena and Courtney are good friends, so good, in fact, that they share matching tattoos, which Selena posted a photo of to Instagram back in August.

-“My actual #1 @courtneyjbarry you are an incredible woman,” Selena captioned the photo at the time.
+“My actual #1 @courtneyjbarry you are an incredible woman,” she captioned the pic.
 “The way you handle life’s most confusing moments is indescribable and graceful.
 You are moved by the littlest stories to the most heartbreaking ones, you will give someone your perfume if they say you smell nice, you are freaking hilarious and always stand firm in your faith, a loving sister, an amazing friend and a beautiful daughter.”

-Courtney and co. aren’t the only friends Selena is spending time with these days.
-She recently posed with her longtime pal, Taylor Swift, and Cazzie David for a sweet selfie.
+Courtney and friends aren’t the only pals Selena is spending time with these days.
+She recently posed for a sweet selfie with her longtime friend, Taylor Swift, and Cazzie David.

 “Selena is in a really good place,” a source told ET earlier this month.
 “She’s taking time for herself and reconnecting with friends and important people in her life.”